-What's assessed
+What is assessed?

-- Practical performance in three different physical activities in the role of player/performer (one in a team activity, one in an individual activity and a third in either a team or in an indvidual activity). - Analysis and evaluation of performance to bring about improvement in one activity.
+- Practical performance in three different physical activities in the role of player/performer (one in a team activity, one in an individual activity and a third in either a team or an individual activity). - Analysis and evaluation of performance to bring about improvement in one activity.